ibm-cloud-docs/Cloudant/guides/couchbackup.md

 <!--
 https://developer.ibm.com/clouddataservices/2016/03/22/simple-couchdb-and-cloudant-backup/

-A useful approach is to have couchbackup's snapshots placed on the Bluemix Object Storage service, as described here:
+A useful approach is to have couchbackup's snapshots placed on the {{site.data.keyword.cloud}} Object Storage service, as described here:

 https://developer.ibm.com/recipes/tutorials/object-storage-cloudant-backup/
 -->